puppetlabs/sce_issues/README.md

 reports take priority.
 If you have a support contract, you should raise issues via [support request](https://support.puppet.com/) to get them resolved expediently.

+:bulb: Note: As this is a public repo, please avoid including any confidential or sensitive information in issues filed.

 ## Filing issues

 1. Use the [`Issues`](https://github.com/puppetlabs/cem_issues/issues) tab above to get started